Tchisky/popularGithubRepos/README.md

 ## Libraries used and why:

 #### [Paging Library](https://developer.android.com/topic/libraries/architecture/paging)
-To load data small chunks of data a time, rather than load all data at once
+To load small chunks of data a time, rather than load all data at once.

 #### [Glide](https://github.com/bumptech/glide)
-To load the repository owner avatar
+To retrieve and display the repository owner avatar.

 #### [Volley](https://developer.android.com/training/volley)
 To make network requests to GitHub API, since the response has load of fields and we only interested at some of 		them(name,description,stars,owner name,owner avatar) its better to use Volley StringRequest then parse the request to 		json object then extract only the fields needed, better than using Retrofit with JsonConverter which forces you to create 	class that contains all fields of the response, means more memory allocated.

 #### [Material Design](https://material.io/develop/android/docs/getting-started/)
-To use some components such as BottomNavigationView
+To use some components such as BottomNavigationView.

 #### [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel)
-Part of Android Architecture Component, will contains all app background process, retrieve data, loading data, caching 	data, and also handle changes of activity/fragment lifecycle
+Will contains all app background process, retrieve data, loading data, caching 	data, and also handle changes of activity/fragment lifecycle.

 #### [Room Persistence Library](https://developer.android.com/topic/libraries/architecture/room)
 Part of Android Architecture Component as well, to cache retrieved data from the API

 #### [CirculeImageView](https://github.com/hdodenhof/CircleImageView)
-To display the repository owner avatar
+To display the repository owner avatar as circle image.

 #### [ButterKnife](https://jakewharton.github.io/butterknife/)
-To simplify binding and unbinding views
+To simplify binding and unbinding views.

 #### [LiveData](https://developer.android.com/topic/libraries/architecture/livedata)
-Part of Android Architecture Component as well, to continuesly watch data in cache database and instantly load it if any 	changes happened
+To continuesly listen data changes in cache database and instantly load it if any changes occurs.

 ## Features: